It’s the early hours of a freezing morning, and Harri Vaarala, a Finnish traffic engineer, is getting ready to go to work.

 Getting more people on bicycles has also helped cities meet sustainability goals.
 The UN recommends cycling as one way to help locales decouple population growth from increased emissions and improve air quality and road safety.

-Good, properly maintained infrastructure encourages year-round cycling even in the coldest of cities, but to achieve it requires political will as well as a dedicated resource.
+Good, properly maintained infrastructure encourages year-round cycling even in the coldest of cities, but achieving it requires political will as well as a dedicated resource.

 An increased focus on winter cycling